swoop-inc/spark-records/docs/main/tut/docs.md

 Anyway, let's double check to make sure that we don't have any error records.

-That brings up the question of what is an error record.
+That brings up the question of what an error record is.
 It's a record whose `features` has the bit for `Features.ERROR` set.
 (That happens to be the least significant bit, `1`).
 The simplest way to find the error records would to be scan all the data but there are more efficient ways to store Spark records that make error record identification very fast, e.g., through partitioning.
 So, how can Spark Records know the best way to look for the error records?
 The answer lies in _record environments_, which implicitly provide a hint to the framework without cluttering APIs with extra parameters.

 In our simple example we did not use partitioning so we are in a flat record environment.
 Had we used partitioning, we'd create an implicit `PartitionedRecordEnvironment`.